ifsie/Discord-Server-Nuker/README.md

 ## Access

-To get your unique key for the nuker you must open a ticket in https://discord.gg/fdzzrDY5Mg, I will personally give you you're own key for you to access the nuker.
+To get your unique key for the nuker you must open a ticket in https://discord.gg/fdzzrDY5Mg, I take two nitro classics as payment.

 ---